-You are taken into a ScreenMan form where you can edit the properties of the field, as shown in Figure 148:
+You are taken into a ScreenMan form where you can edit the properties of the field, as shown in Figure 156:

-Figure 148: Modify File Attributes option-Defining a DATA TYPE field as SET OF CODES in Screen Mode
+Figure 156: Modify File Attributes option-Defining a DATA TYPE field as SET OF CODES in Screen Mode

-'''

-Field #.61 in File #100
+''' Field #.61 in File #100

-FIELD LABEL: FLAGGED
+FIELD LABEL: FLAGGED DATA TYPE...

-DATA TYPE...
 SET

-CODE: 0 WILL STAND FOR: NO
+CODE: WILL STAND FOR: NO | CODE: 1 WILL STAND FOR: YES |

-CODE:

-WILL STAND FOR:

-CODE:

-WILL STAND FOR:

-CODE:

-WILL STAND FOR:

-| CODE:

-WILL STAND FOR:

-WILL STAND FOR:

-cation

-XECUT L-----

-COMMAND:

-Press <PF1>H for help

-Insert

-'''

 In Screen Mode, whenever the DATA TYPE field is editable, a "popup" window appears, containing editable attributes of the field that are pertinent to its specific DATA TYPE field value.
-SET OF CODEStype fields require input of all the allowable "Internal" values (i.e., "CODE" prompt), and their "External" equivalents (i.e., "WILL STAND FOR" prompt).
+SET OF CODEStype fields require input of all the allowable "Internal" values (i.e., "ODE" prompt), and their "External" equivalents (i.e., "WILL STAND FOR" prompt).